Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Rahul Ghai - Harris Corp.

 Yeah, absolutely.
-So the big thing – so there are two ways to look at this, Jason, one going from kind of 2017 to 2018, the big piece is we were targeting about three days improvement in working capital, and we got six.
+So the big thing – so there are two ways to look at this, Jason, one going from kind of 2017 to 2018.
+The big piece is we were targeting about three days improvement in working capital, and we got six.
 So, it was slightly increased benefit from working capital in fiscal 2017 versus fiscal 2018.
 And most of that was driven by some collections that we are forecasting in July that came in early in June.
 So that creates a little bit of headwind for us.

 Also keep in mind that our revenue is growing up.
 So, as we continue to improve working capital base, the contribution from working capital in dollars will not be that much.
-So, as we look from 2017 to 2018, the big drivers will be reduction of integration and restructuring cost that we had this year, about $10-ish million of working capital dollar improvement, while we continue to improve our days, and does gets offset by some increase in CapEx.
+So, as we look from 2017 to 2018, the big drivers will be reduction of integration and restructuring cost that we had this year, about $10-ish million of working capital dollar improvement, while we continue to improve our days, and does get offset by some increase in CapEx.
 So that's kind of the bridge between 2017 and 2018.

 And going from net income to that, I mean it's depreciation, and basically offsetting some of the non-cash pension income and some improvement in working capital and the D&A. So, it's pretty standard stuff.
 So, longer-term, it's the same, the drivers of getting to $1 billion (25:02) have not changed.
 As we look from where we end fiscal 2018 and going to $1 billion, it will be driving working capital improvements, and continuous improvement in capital efficiency.
-I think Bill has mentioned before, I think in the last four years, five years we've done a great job of reducing our CapEx.
-And as we've taken 2 million square feet of our floor space out of our consolidated business between Harris and Exelis, that continues to drive a lower CapEx.
+I think Bill has mentioned before, I think in the last four years, five years that we've done a great job of reducing our CapEx.
+And as we've taken 2 million square feet of our floor space, out of our consolidated business between Harris and Exelis, that continues to drive a lower CapEx.
 And then growth in top line will drive earnings growth.
 So, those are the big pieces of getting to a $1 billion.

 William M. Brown - Harris Corp.

 I mean, let me just add here, I think I'm very, very pleased with our cash performance in fiscal 2017.
-As Rahul said, we came down by about six days versus what we expected was three, which is extraordinary performance and we feel good about it.
+As Rahul said, we came down by about six days versus what we expected was three, which is extraordinary performance, and we feel good about it.
 A little snapback in next year, but not a lot.
 We do see a little bit more opportunity in working capital performance, 43 days is pretty good, maybe a little bit more over time, but getting beyond where we're at in 2018 is going to hinge a lot on earnings growth, net income growth and that's what we expect to see that bridge from 2018 guidance to $1 billion a couple of years out.
 So, thank you, Jason.

 Jason Gursky - Citigroup Global Markets, Inc.